icerpc/icerpc-docs/pages/docs/slice/encoding/operation-slice2.md

 The encoding of the arguments does not use a tag end marker because the end of the segment marks the end of the argument list.

-A return value is encoded exactly like arguments.
+A return value is encoded exactly like an argument list.

 ## Stream argument/return value